kavia-common/tailwind-ui-clone-1854-1863/kavia-docs/unique-features-and-comparison.md

 - Tailwind CSS provides design tokens and classes; this app provides live previews, code viewers, and in-app navigation.
 - Tailwind CSS is framework-agnostic; this app is a CRA React implementation with an Ocean Professional theme.

-#### Defined Gap
-- No integrated, runnable React preview workspace out of the box.
-- No side-by-side preview and copy-ready JSX/HTML snippets within a single UI.
-- Limited discovery experience for curated examples across pages and categories.

-#### How This App Fits
-- Use Tailwind CSS for utilities and tokens; use this app to explore how those utilities compose into real components.
-- Try variations in a live React runtime, then copy JSX/HTML directly from the code viewer.
-- Navigate examples quickly via the top navbar and sidebar, aligned to the Ocean Professional theme.

 ### Tailwind UI

 #### Differences vs This App
 - Tailwind UI offers commercial, production-grade components and templates; this app provides open, runnable demos in a React environment.
 - Tailwind UI focuses on polished, purchasable designs; this app focuses on live previews, code inspection, and an explorer workflow.
 - Tailwind UI content is delivered as code assets; this app embeds examples with a built-in viewer and navigation.

-#### Defined Gap
-- Out of the box, no unified React sandbox for running multiple examples with routing and state.
-- No single interface to toggle between preview and code for every example.
-- Discovery across categories and quick comparison of variants require additional project setup.

-#### How This App Fits
-- Start with Tailwind UI for production-grade components; use this app as a live explorer and teaching aid for utility composition.
-- Validate layout and interactions in a running React app before integrating into your product.
-- Copy snippets alongside the preview and adapt them to project conventions while keeping Tailwind UI patterns.

 ### Tailwind Plus